rychkov/scoreboard/README.md

 * Team may be listed on the scoreboard only once because only one active game for one team allowed.
 * We don't allow teams with null or blank names.
+* We don't modify the team name if it's not blank.